article / Economic Energy

 When the United States wanted to rebuild its power grid due to electricity shortages caused by AI, it found itself trapped in a dual dilemma of supply chain issues and aging equipment, making grid upgrades extremely difficult.
 The key equipment for grid upgrades, large transformers, faces severe shortages: in 2021, the lead time for ordering a transformer was 50 weeks; by 2024, this lead time had extended to 120 weeks; while the wait time for large transformers is as long as four years.

-The United States, which once manufactured the world's first transformer, now has virtually zero domestic production capacity in this field.
-The grain-oriented silicon steel required for transformer manufacturing is produced by only one company in the entire country, and most of its production capacity has been relocated to Mexico, Canada, and other regions, further exacerbating the fragility of the supply chain.
-Meanwhile, the existing U.S. power grid equipment is severely aged: 70% of transformers and transmission lines have been in operation for more than 25 years; the average age of large transformers has reached 40 years, exactly hitting the limit of their designed lifespan; at the same time, the grid's compliance reserve margin is only 20%, indicating a clearly insufficient ability to withstand shocks.
-Under the combined effect of multiple factors, the U.S. power grid has become a "trapped beast" doubly locked by supply chain disruptions and equipment aging.
+The United States, which once manufactured the world's first transformer, now has virtually zero domestic production capacity for related products.
+The grain-oriented silicon steel required for manufacturing transformers is produced by only one company in the entire country, and most of its production capacity has been relocated to places like Mexico and Canada, further exacerbating the fragility of the supply chain.
+Meanwhile, the existing power grid equipment in the U.S. is severely aging: 70% of transformers and transmission lines have been in operation for more than 25 years; the average age of large transformers has reached 40 years, precisely hitting the limit of their designed lifespan; at the same time, the grid's reserve margin is only 20%, indicating a clear lack of resilience against shocks.
+Under the combined effect of multiple factors, the U.S. power grid has become a trapped beast, doubly locked by supply chain disruptions and equipment aging.

 .
 The Second "Deadlock" of the U.S. Power Grid: The Pitfalls of Electricity Liberalization and "Shareholder Primacy"

-Electricity deregulation reform and the capital logic of "shareholder primacy" together constitute another deadlock for the U.S. power grid, where the safety and stability of the grid are subordinated to the pursuit of capital profits.
-The core of the U.S. electricity deregulation experiment is "separation of generation and grid," which splits the power grid into three independent segments: first, power plants (privately owned), which focus solely on generating electricity, pursue profit maximization, and hope that electricity becomes "more valuable when scarce"; second, transmission grids, which are responsible only for maintaining the lines and are unwilling to spend extra on upgrades as long as the lines operate normally; and third, electricity retail companies, which have no physical assets, merely buy and sell electricity through offices, acting as "scalpers."
+Electricity liberalization reform and the capital logic of shareholder primacy together constitute another deadlock for the U.S. power grid, where the safety and stability of the grid are sacrificed for the pursuit of capital profits.
+The core of the U.S. electricity liberalization experiment is the separation of generation and grid, dividing the power grid into three independent segments: first, power plants (privately owned), which focus solely on generating electricity, pursue profit maximization, and hope that electricity becomes more valuable when scarce; second, transmission networks, which are only responsible for maintaining the lines, unwilling to spend extra on upgrades as long as the lines operate normally; and third, electricity retail companies, which have no physical assets, merely buy and sell electricity through offices, acting as scalpers.

-The logic of "shareholder primacy" dominates the decision-making direction of power giants.
-Take the choice faced by a power company CEO as an example: Option A is to spend $1 billion to replace aging equipment and ensure grid security, but this is a pure expense that would lead to ugly financial reports, falling stock prices, and the CEO might even be fired; Option B is to use $1 billion to repurchase shares or distribute dividends to shareholders, driving up the stock price, and the CEO could receive a huge bonus.
-Ultimately, almost all major U.S. power giants have chosen Option B. What’s more serious is that over the past decade (2014-2024), the U.S. has frantically built unstable power sources such as wind and solar, while drastically reducing the most stable and reliable thermal and nuclear power capacity, cumulatively cutting 73.6 gigawatts.
-This approach is like "tearing down the load-bearing wall that can withstand typhoons and replacing it with a sunshade that depends on the weather," further undermining the stability of the power grid.
+The logic of shareholder supremacy has dominated the decision-making direction of power giants.
+Taking the choices faced by a power company CEO as an example: Option A is to spend $1 billion to replace aging equipment and ensure grid security, but this is purely an expense that would lead to poor financial reports, a drop in stock prices, and the CEO might even be fired; Option B is to use $1 billion for stock buybacks or shareholder dividends, driving up the stock price, which could earn the CEO a huge bonus.
+Ultimately, almost all major U.S. power giants chose Option B. What’s more serious is that over the past decade (2014–2024), the U.S. has aggressively built unstable power sources such as wind and solar, while significantly reducing the most stable and reliable thermal and nuclear power capacity, with a cumulative reduction of 73.6 gigawatts.
+This approach is like tearing down load-bearing walls that can withstand typhoons and replacing them with sunshades that depend on the weather, further weakening the stability of the power grid.

 .
 The Third "Dead End" of the U.S. Power Grid: Artificially Created "Islands" and Scarcity

-The U.S. power grid is not a unified national network but is artificially divided into isolated "islands."
+The U.S. power grid is not a unified nationwide network but is artificially divided into isolated islands.
 This fragmentation is not due to technical limitations but is deliberately engineered by capital to create scarcity and drive up prices.
-The U.S. grid is divided into three independent regional networks: the Eastern Interconnection, the Western Interconnection, and the most representative Texas (ERCOT) grid, with the Texas grid exhibiting the most pronounced "island" characteristics.
+The U.S. grid is split into three independent regional networks: the Eastern Interconnection, the Western Interconnection, and the most representative Texas (ERCOT) grid, with the Texas grid exhibiting the most pronounced island characteristics.

 .
 The rules of the capital game: "" in disaster